 You don’t have to wait for other travelers on tour, and you can decide how much time you want to spend at each place without being rushed back to the bus.

 Do you know that some parts of Iceland can only reach by car?
 Yes, it’s true.

-You don’t have to spend money at hotels.
+You don’t have to spend money on hotels.